sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 }

 // LIR Trace 1
 guard a == true;
 int c = add_int c 1;

 // LIR Trace 2
 guard a == false;
 int c = add_int c -1;

 ```

 To avoid confusion, keep in mind that there are four types of code in TraceMonkey.
 1) Source code, 2) Bytecode, 3) LIR, and 4) Machine code.
-Only bytecode and machine code are executed, while source code and LIR are only meant to compiled down to a lower level code.
+Only bytecode and machine code are executed, while source code and LIR are only meant to compiled down to the subsequent code level.

 ### Compilation

 The LIR traces must first be compiled to machine code to execute natively on the processor.
 This compilation needs to be much faster than static compilation because it occurs during runtime.
-The authors propose limiting the number of code optimizations performed to keep the compilation runtime in check.
-For example, register allocation uses a greedy algorithms.
-Although the authors did not evaluate this, greedy algorithms generally give non-optimal results, but have an excellent accuracy (compared to best) per time ratio.
+The authors propose limiting the number of code optimizations performed to keep the compilation runtime reasonable.
+For example, register allocation uses a greedy algorithm.
+Although the authors did not evaluate this, greedy algorithms generally give non-optimal results, but have an excellent accuracy (compared to oracle) per time ratio.

 The compiled traces are stored in a trace buffer for later use by the interpreter.